The Australian Government is providing $7.8 million in temporary funding to support oil recycling facilities affected by COVID-19.

-The Product Stewardship for Oil (PSO) Scheme pays incentives to industry to encourage the environmentally sustainable management and re-refining of used and recycled oil.
+The Product Stewardship for Oil (PSO) Scheme pays incentives to industry.
+These incentives encourage the management and re-refining of used and recycled oil.
+This reduces environmental and human health risks from improperly disposed oil.

 The framework and incentives paid are set under the Product Stewardship (Oil) Act 2000.
-A levy-benefit system, the PSO imposes a duty of 8.5c/l or kg on oil based lubricants which funds benefits paid to used oil recyclers through the Australian Taxation Office (ATO).
+The PSO is a levy-based system.
+It imposes a duty on oil-based lubricants.
+The levy funds benefits that are paid to used oil recyclers.
+These benefits are paid through the Australian Taxation Office (ATO).
+From 1 July 2023 the levy will rise from 8.5 cents to 14.2 cents per litre, or per kilo for greases.

 Outcomes